min2ha/ukwa-site/content/target/42455/index.en.md

   "subject": "EU Referendum"
 }

-# EU referendum: is it graduates v non-graduates?

 John Morgan finds pro-EU stance of (most) graduates will be a key factor on 23 June, but also reveals much about current divisions in UK society.